ahnj/snowfla/content/posts/build-snowflake-kafka-connector.md

 # Successful Build & Test

-Job `build_apache_aws` has two primary objectives, first is a build of the plug-in jar: `snowflake-kafka-connector-1.5.0.jar`, followed by a test of the that jar.
+Job `build_apache_aws` has two primary objectives, first is a build of the plugin jar: `snowflake-kafka-connector-1.5.0.jar`, followed by a test of the that jar.
 Successful build of the jar looks like this:

 ![cli](/images/plug-in-build-jar.png)